-In addition, with respect to real property secured loans, we require normal lender protections, such as title insurance as to the validity of title and adequate fire and extended coverage insurance naming us as mortgagee.
-The Cornerstone Fund generally makes personal contact with the leadership of the various borrowers prior to issuing any commitment in order to discuss and accumulate pertinent information, including the organization and its past and present sources of revenue.
+In addition, with respect to real property secured loans, as a matter of policy we require normal lender protections, such as title insurance (for loans over \$100,000) as to the validity of title and adequate fire and extended coverage insurance naming us as mortgagee.
+The Cornerstone Fund generally makes personal contact with the leadership of the various borrowers prior to issuing any commitment in order to discuss and accumulate pertinent information about the organization and its past and present sources of revenue.
 We have adopted loan evaluation guidelines that include generally applied loan to value and debt service ratios in an effort to determine a prudent amount of indebtedness for the borrower and to realistically evaluate the borrower's ability to repay.
-Our current policy is that the maximum loan amount not exceed a percentage of the value of the collateral securing the loan, based on the type of collateral: (a) up to 100% of our Notes held by the Borrower; (b) up to 90% of approved investment funds held at UCF; (c) up to 85% of approved investment funds held elsewhere; (d) up to 75% of real estate's appraised value; and (e) up to 60% of other collateral approved by Cornerstone Fund.

 Interest rates are determined at the time of commitment and/or funding.
-The interest rate quoted on the commitment letter is honored for sixty (60) days and may be extended at our discretion.
+The interest rate quoted on the commitment letter is honored for sixty (60) days and may be extended.

-Single advance loans bear interest at the approved rate.
-If disbursement of the loan is not requested within sixty (60) days of commitment, these loans initially bear interest at the loan rate prevailing at the time funds are advanced.
+Single-advance loans bear interest at the approved rate.
+If disbursement of the loan is not requested within sixty (60) days of commitment, these loans may instead initially bear interest at the loan rate prevailing at the time funds are advanced.
 Multiple advance loans (construction loans) initially bear interest at the approved rate.
 If at least 10% of the amount committed is not disbursed within sixty (60) days of loan closing, there may be an adjustment to the prevailing interest rate.